 MSgt McManus holds two Associates degrees from the Community College of the Air Force, and a Bachelor and Master’s degree from Embry-Riddle Aeronautical University.

-The Wing NCO (Non-Commissioned Officer) advises the Wing Commander and other Command Staff about protocol and acts in an advisory capacity at the Wing level.
+The Command NCO (Non-Commissioned Officer) advises the Wing Commander and other Command Staff about protocol, and acts in an advisory capacity at the Wing level.